-The cost of the Saganaga Lake Kayaking Tour is $725/person.
-The trip includes all necessary food, gear, entry fees and transportation to and from the Saganaga landing.
+The cost of the Saganaga Lake Kayaking Tour begins at $725/person.
+The trip includes all necessary food, gear, and entry fees.
 Guests are responsible for securing their own accommodations in or around Grand Marais the night prior to the trip, as well as the night after returning to Grand Marais, if desired.
 There is a mandatory gear check the night before we leave, so each guest needs to be available on that date.

 Day before the tour: All participants meet at Stone Harbor to go over gear, rules of the BWCA, expectations and questions.
 Then we load the boats and tour gear so everything is set for the morning.